Our Memberships

 • Provide evidence that the institution has the legal authority to operate as a tertiary educational institution.
 In cases where the documentation of the legal authority is written in a language other than English, the academic institution must submit a copy of the original non-English version and an English translation of the original documentation.

-An Institutional Member is not allowed to claim or imply candidacy or accreditation by the ATHEA Board of Commissioners until candidacy or accreditation has been officially granted and awarded.
+Note: An Institutional Member is not allowed to claim or imply candidacy or accreditation by the ATHEA Board of Commissioners until candidacy or accreditation has been officially granted and awarded.

 Support services